 In one of the most widely covered influencer marketing case studies, NCSolutions logged an astounding 11x return on investment in direct sales from a campaign featuring White Wave Foods.

 Hundreds of smaller brands have reported similar numbers.
 In fact, many of these brands credit influencer marketing with elevating their business out of their startup phase and into rapid expansion.

 How do these brands achieve such high returns with their influencer marketing?

-What all of these brands have in common is a unique ability to nurture quality relationships with their influencers resulting in long-term influencer partnerships.
+All these brands have a unique ability to nurture quality relationships with their influencers, resulting in long-term influencer partnerships.